koen12344/website/_posts/2024-03-23-extracting-multisite-site.md

 ---
 layout: single
-title:  "Extracting a site from multisite into standalone WordPress site"
+title:  "Extracting a site from multisite into a standalone WordPress site"
 tagline: ""
 date:   2024-03-23 17:58:48 +0100
 categories: wordpress